 I observed the two engines at Muttonville Compressor Station.
-The engines are the same engines I previously verified to be 3,200 HP, Clark TLAD-8 reciprocating internal combustion engines.Neither engine was being operated during the inspection.
-Both engines were in the process of being painted.
+The engines are the same engines I previously verified to be 3,200 HP, Clark TLAD-8 reciprocating internal combustion engines.
+Neither engine was being operated during the inspection.

-To demonstrate compliance with recordkeeping requirements in MI-ROP-B8337-2020, records of the size and installation date of the reciprocating internal combustion engines were included in the ROP application submitted October 11, 2019 (Attachment 1) and Mr. McFarlane provided the natural gas usage from January 2020 through October 2021 (Attachment 3).
-These records indicate the engines are natural gas-fired Clark model TLAD8 engines rated at 3,200 hp and installed in 1975 and 1976.
-The reported fuel usage for 2020 and 2021 are listed below:
+To demonstrate compliance with recordkeeping requirements in MI-ROP-B8337-2020, Chris McFarlane provided records of the size and installation date of the reciprocating internal combustion engines (Attachment 2), the natural gas usage from March 2022 - January 2023 (Attachment 3), and the maintenance conducted on the engines.
+These records indicate the engines are Clark model TLAD8, 2-stroke lean burn engines rated at 3,200 hp and installed in 1975 and 1976.
+The total reported fuel usage for March 2022 through January 2023 is 27,573,780 cubic feet.